IEEE 802.1ad: Virtual networks

-This simple example will illustrate a practical use of 802.1ad.
-The diagram shows switches as hexagons, and a Service Provider (SP) network encompassing all items within the dotted oval.
+This simple example will illustrate the practical use of 802.1ad.
+The diagram shows switches as hexagons, and a service provider (SP) network encompassing all items within the dotted oval.
 The items on the periphery of the oval are networks belonging to SP customers.
-Different physical locations appear in the shaded rectangle, and include both customer and SP network components.
+Different physical locations appear in the shaded rectangle and include both customer and SP network components.

-A Service Provider (SP) offers L2 connectivity to customers in the cities of Seattle and Tacoma.
-Two corporations, "Acme" and "XYZ", have a campus located in both Seattle and Tacoma.
+A service provider (SP) offers L2 connectivity to customers in the cities of Seattle and Tacoma.
+Two corporations, Acme and XYZ, each have campuses in both Seattle and Tacoma.
 All campuses run Ethernet LANs, and the customers intend to connect through the SP's L2 VPN network so that their campuses are in the same LAN (L2 network).
-It is desirable for Acme and XYZ to have a single LAN in both Seattle and Tacoma, obviating the alternative of having two LANs in which traffic must be routed between the LANs.
+It is desirable for each company to have a single LAN available in both Seattle and Tacoma, obviating the alternative of having two LANs in which traffic must be routed between the LANs.
 The SP has two switches, one in Seattle (S-Switch #1), and one in Tacoma (S-Switch #2).
-The customers interface to the SP network in switches designated "A" and "B".
-Each customer has its own pair of A and B switches.
-Acme switch A is connected to S-Switch #1 through link "A1"; the rest of the links are labelled.
+The customers interface to the SP network in switches designated A and B. Each customer has its own pair of A and B switches.
+Acme switch A is connected to S-Switch #1 through link A1; the rest of the links are labeled.
 S-Switch #1 and #2 are connected by link S12.

-Acme's LAN uses VLAN IDs 10,11,12 in their network.
-The connections A1 and A2 are Ethernet trunks that have single-tagged VLAN traffic, the traffic using IDs 10,11,12.
-Likewise XYZ uses IDs 11,12,13 in their network, so X1 and X2 are also trunks with single tagged traffic of IDs 11,12,13.
+Acme's LAN uses VLAN IDs 10, 11 and 12 in their network.
+The connections A1 and A2 are Ethernet trunks that have single-tagged VLAN traffic, the traffic using IDs 10, 11 and 12.
+Likewise XYZ uses IDs 11, 12 and 13 in their network, so X1 and X2 are also trunks with single tagged traffic of IDs 11, 12 and 13.
 The SP, having one network and one connection between S-Switch #1 and S-Switch #2, must segregate Acme's and XYZ's traffic.
 Since both Acme and XYZ share some VLAN IDs, traffic cannot be segregated by customer VLAN ID.

 The solution is for the SP to use 802.1ad in their network.
 They assign a single, unique outer VLAN tag ID of 100 for Acme, and a unique outer VLAN ID of 101 for XYZ.
-All traffic sent from Acme A to the SP network (sent on A1, destined for Acme B) will have a tag of ID=100 pushed.
-The inner tag will be either 10,11,12, the original Acme tag.
+All traffic sent from Acme A to the SP network (sent on A1, destined for Acme B) will have a tag of ID 100 pushed.
+The inner tag will be either 10, 11 or 12, the original Acme tag.
 The traffic will be sent through S12 in this format, and just before it exits S-Switch #2 bound for Acme B (link A2), all traffic will undergo a single pop operation, removing the outer VLAN tag with the ID 100.
 This pop operation is the inverse of the former push operation, with the net result of no change to the traffic.
 The traffic passes through the SP network as 802.1ad frames, but no 802.1ad frames are sent to or received from the customer.